The Best Podcast Mic

 Most podcasters use a condenser microphone because it provides a rich sound and records in a detailed and accurate way.
 However, since condenser mics are highly sensitive, they tend to pick up background noise.
 This means that you need a quiet recording area or a sound-proofed room to be able to capture the high quality that condenser microphones offer.

 On the other hand, dynamic microphones are used to record loud sounds and a narrower range of frequencies.
 They’re less sensitive than condensers, meaning that the background noise pick-up is minimal.
+They’re also more suitable for outdoor recordings because of how robust they are.
 However, when using dynamic mics, you may lose a bit of richness in your voice tone.

 For many reasons and personal preferences, there is no universal podcasting mic being used by podcasters.
 Each host can choose to use a mic for podcasts differently from the others since various mics have their pros and cons.

-There are however several things that you have to consider when choosing podcasting mics: connectivity, sensitivity, recording space, and the number of speakers to record.
+There are however several things that you have to consider when choosing podcasting microphones: connectivity, sensitivity, recording space, and the number of speakers to record.

 As for the sensitivity of the microphone, it’s a toss-up between dynamic and condenser microphones.
 In general, a dynamic microphone is less sensitive than a condenser and is capable of recording at higher volumes.
 Dynamic microphones produce a “radio” sound while condensers capture more nuances in the voice, leading to a more natural sound.

-Do remember that we’ve mentioned that the trade-off for a condenser’s more detailed sound is that it may pick up unwanted background noise?
+The trade-off for a condenser’s more detailed sound is that it may pick up unwanted background noise.
 This is why your recording space is an important matter to consider as well.
 You can buy a top-of-the-line microphone but if the condition of your recording room isn’t that favorable, it just won’t work and you’ll end up with terrible audio.
 It’s crucial to ensure that your recording space is full of soft surfaces as they can dampen sound reflections.
 Installing a microphone stand or boom arm can also help in this regard.

 If your podcast involves two speakers in front and in the back, a bi-directional pattern might be ideal for you.
 There are also microphones that allow you to effortlessly switch between several polar patterns.